XDM3 configuration examples

 Description

-Generates a Canadian social insurance number (SIN) based on the seed parameter.
+Generates a Canadian social insurance number (SIN) based on the specified seed value.
 The generated SIN is returned as a string.
 Leading zeroes are preserved.
-'RAND' will generate a random value.
-All other values are used as they are for the seed.

 Input type